Fiji – Signing your Divorce Application in Australia

 - The notary public will sign and apply a notary seal to your divorce application.

-Can I sign my divorce application in front of someone else other than a notary public?
+Can you sign your Fiji divorce application in front of anyone?

 The divorce application states: